Tinker-Twins/Self_Driving_Car_Trajectory_Tracking/README.md

 }
 ```

-This work has been published in AIR 2021: Advances in Robotics - 5th International Conference of The Robotics Society.
-The publication can be found on [ACM Digital Library](https://dl.acm.org/doi/10.1145/3478586.3478632).
+This work has been published in **AIR2021: Advances in Robotics - 5th International Conference of The Robotics Society.** The publication can be found on [ACM Digital Library](https://dl.acm.org/doi/10.1145/3478586.3478632).